 Here are a few Valentine's Day ideas, spanning the realm of sentimental to materialistic.
 The list certainly could be longer, so please help add to it by leaving your thoughts in the comments section below.

-- A handwritten (or drawn) note or card—A.C.
-Moore on Elm Street might help you here!
+- A handwritten (or drawn) note or card— on Elm Street might help you here!

 - A mix CD

 - Flowers (roses, or not)—our Directory has a large list of local florists!

 - A stuffed animal, book or game—hit for this one!

 - A Betta fish (nothing says love like a solitary fish that fights to the death)—and and can help you here!

 - iPod gift card

 - Sporting event tickets

 - Jewelry—lots of choices here!